 Return Your Ballot

-Ballots can be returned to the Downtown Troy BID office at 251 River Street, Troy, NY 12180 by 5:00 p.m. on Tuesday, May 9th.
-If you prefer to vote at the event, ballots will be available between 5:00 p.m. and 5:55 p.m. on Wednesday, May 10th at the Takk House.
+Ballots can be returned to the Downtown Troy BID office at 251 River Street, Troy, NY 12180 by 5:00 p.m. on Tuesday, May 7.
+If you prefer to vote at the event, ballots will be available between 8:00 a.m. and 9:55 a.m. on Wednesday, May 8 at the Arts Center of the Capital Region.

-This year, we have three (3) Class A seats, and one (1) Class B seats available.
-Please see included, a ballot to vote for the incoming board members.
-You may only vote in your designated class.
-If you are a Class A member, you cannot also claim Class B status of the same parcel.
+This year, we have three (3) Class A seats, and one (1) Class B seat available.
+You will receive a ballot to vote for the incoming board members in the mail.
+You may vote in your designated class of Class A or B. If you are a Class A member, you cannot also claim Class B status of the same parcel.